jannes/jannes.github.io/content/about/index.en.md

 ---

 I'm Jannes.

-I like learning Mandarin and programming.
+I like learning Mandarin and coding.
+On this site I am aiming to aggregate some info about my personal programming projects and some posts about anything I find interesting.